Gran Destino Tower vs. Contemporary Resort

-Gran Destino and Contemporary Resort are Walt Disney World’s two tower hotels.
-While very different in some ways, they also have a lot in common and suit some similar vacation goals.
-In this post, we’ll compare and contrast the accommodations, crowning a champion in several categories including theme/decor, rooms, dining, transportation, pools, and cost.
+Gran Destino and Contemporary Resort are two of Walt Disney World’s tower hotels.
+They’re very different, but also have a lot in common and suit some similar vacation goals.
+This post compares & contrasts the accommodations, crowning a champion in categories including theme/decor, rooms, dining, transportation, pools, and cost.
+(Updated October 5, 2024.)

-Of course, Gran Destino Tower is technically part of Coronado Springs, which further muddies the comparison.
-However, Contemporary Resort also has Bay Lake Tower and the Garden Wing in addition to the A-frame, which is the primary subject of this comparison.
-In other words, it’s not an apples to apples or even comprehensive comparison, but a look at each resort’s tower plus some shared amenities.
+Gran Destino Tower is technically part of Coronado Springs, which further muddies the comparison.
+Then again, Contemporary Resort also has Bay Lake Tower and the Garden Wing, and those are also very different from the A-frame in terms of costs and guest demographics.
+It’s not an apples to apples or even comprehensive comparison, but offers a look at each resort’s tower plus some shared amenities.

 While we will draw our own conclusions as to which is better, along the way we will explain our reasoning, so you can form your own conclusions.
 Since so much of this is a matter of subjective, personal preference, we feel that’s the best way to approach these comparisons.
 Plus, it would be a pretty short blog post if we didn’t offer explanatory text along with the winner of each element…